 Learning the basics of banking, making short-term sacrifices, saying no, putting money aside consistently isn’t an easy task… that’s why it’s important to remember to celebrate the achievement once the hard work pays off.
 And, most importantly, enjoy your extra special purchase.

 Forming new habits when it comes to money can be a struggle.
 Thankfully, N26's free bank account makes it easier, letting you track your spending with Statistics and to set aside funds for personal goals with Spaces.
 And guess what?
-All you need is a smartphone and a few documents to get started.
+All you need is a smartphone and a form of ID to get started.